"EinStein würfelt nicht" was designed by me in Summer 2004,

 edition of Ewn in my own little games company 3-Hirn-Verlag.

 Stony version of "EinStein würfelt nicht", from 3-Hirn-Verlag

-Online, Ewn can be played on two turn-based game servers, namely on
+Online, Ewn can be played on a turn-based game server, namely on

 Back to the main site.